bytedeco/procamcalib/README.txt

 ==Acknowledgments==
-I am currently an active member of the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, supported by a scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+This project was conceived at the Okutomi & Tanaka Laboratory, Tokyo Institute of Technology, where I was supported by a generous scholarship from the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Japanese Government.
+I extend my gratitude further to all who have reported bugs, donated code, or made suggestions for improvements!

 ==Changes==
+===March 29, 2012===
+ * Renamed a few more `Settings` properties to reflect better their meanings

 ===February 18, 2012===
  * Renamed some `Settings` properties here and there to correct typos and reflect better their meanings